 The Drug and Alcohol Morbidity and Mortality in Orange County report, put together with the Orange CountySheriff’s Office in 2017, highlights how significant of a problem opioid abuse and addiction is in regards to overdoses in this specific part of California.

 Opioids are depressant substances, meaning that when abused, they depress the functions of the body.
-Respiratory rate, heart rate, motor function, and cognition all slow down when under the influence of opioids like heroin or oxycodone.
+Respiratory rate, heart rate, motor function, and cognition all slow down when under the influence of opioids.
 This is why those who abuse opioids often appear detached and subdued.
-However, when too large of an amount of opioids is consumed, it can create deadly consequences, including slowing respiratory rate down so much that the user dies of asphyxiation.
+However, when too large of a number of opioids is consumed, it can create deadly consequences.
+This includes slowing respiratory rate down so much that the user dies of asphyxiation.
 Unfortunately, this is how the vast majority of opioid overdoses occur.

-Specific to Orange County, coroner’s reports showed that women are 1.6 times more likely to overdose on prescription drugs than men.
-Some of the reason for addiction statistics in Orange County like this are because of the presence of fentanyl, an opioid 100 times more powerful than morphine.
+Orange County coroner’s reports showed that women are 1.6 times more likely to overdose on prescription drugs than men.
+Some of the reasons for addiction statistics like this are the presence of fentanyl.
+Fentanyl is an opioid 100 times more powerful than morphine.
 Today, many illicit drugs are cut with fentanyl without users even knowing it.
-Instead, this is done to help expand the amount of drugs a dealer has, thus increasing their income.
+Instead, this is done to help expand the number of drugs a dealer has, thus increasing their income.
 A mere 2 mg of fentanyl can be fatal.
 Studies show that with all types of mind-altering substances, women tend to overdose faster due to their bodies generally being smaller than males.

 Addiction Statistics in Orange County: Benzodiazepines and Other Prescription Drugs

 Benzodiazepines, such as Xanax, Klonopin, and Valium, work to help calm down GABA in the brain.
 GABA is the primary inhibitory neurotransmitter for the central nervous system.
 Those who experience anxiety disorders often have low GABA activity in their brains, causing the onset of anxiety-related symptoms.
 Benzodiazepines, however, can help to increase GABA activity in the brain, allowing for a reduction in symptoms.
-Those who abuse benzodiazepines tend to do so for the high they obtain, which includes a sense of detachment, relaxation, and euphoria.
+Those who abuse benzodiazepines tend to do so for the high they obtain.
+Benzos produce a sense of detachment, relaxation, and euphoria.

 Approximately 35% of all overdoses in Orange County involved a combination of prescription drugs like benzodiazepines and alcohol.
-The abuse of these two substances together is extremely common, as they enhance the effects of one another, producing a more intense high.
+The abuse of these two substances together is extremely common.
+They enhance the effects of one another, producing a more intense high.